brewchetta/online-se-pt-061520/05_object_oriented_ruby_2/README.md

 ### Coding Exercise

 Build a `Pet` class that fulfills these deliverables:
-- each instance should start with a `name` and `nickname`
+- each instance should start with a `name` and `species`
-- `name` cannot be changed but `nickname` can be changed
+- you should be able to a pet instance's `name`
+- you should not be able to change a pet instance's `species`
-- Pet has the `all` class variable that tracks every instance of Pet - it starts as an empty array
+- the Pet class has the `all` class variable that tracks every instance of Pet - it starts as an empty array
 - every Pet instance gets added to the `all` class array when they're created
 - Pet has a `.all` method which returns an array of every Pet instance
 - Pet has a `.find_by_name` method which returns the first *instance* of a pet with a matching name